Local variables as accidental breadcrumbs

 If seeing this image doesn't make you close the tab, you'll probably make it to the end

-While working on Bugsink, I spend a lot of time thinking about how Exceptions typically happen, and what factors are helpful (or not) in quickly fixing them.
+While working on Bugsink, I spend a lot of time thinking about how exceptions typically happen, and what factors are helpful (or not) in quickly fixing them.
 Some of this time is spent while I’m doing RealProductDesign™, but most of it is right after I step back from fixing an actual error as it happened in Bugsink or one of the related projects.

 This blog post is a reflection on those thoughts and experiences, focusing on how local variables play a crucial role in effective debugging, and what this might mean for my (or your) coding style.